PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 This is a serious concern, although there are strong arguments to be made that [overhang is unlikely to occur](https://blog.aiimpacts.org/p/are-there-examples-of-overhang-for).

 PauseAI supports a pause on relevant compute improvements as well.
 Also, as we said, the 'play' button should not be pressed if we still don't know how to build safe AI.

-We still think a pause in AI scaling would probably be sensible even if there is no pause in GPU improvements because there is a serious possibility that we will achieve AGI in the next 5 years mostly by spending more money on GPUs, rather than by having better hardware.
+And that includes the training and deployment of models with more advanced hardware.

+And, in the case we actually need to train bigger models to learn how to make them safe (as people who believe in an incremental/ prosaic strategy to alignment believe), we could:
+a) If it seems necessary and possible, do really controlled and monitored exceptions of AI Safety research over bigger models.
+Or,
+b) Avoid the alignment problem and eventually augmenting our intelligence via other technologies.

+For hardware overhang to cause a pause on AI to be net negative, ALL of the previous points should go against PauseAI proposals in conjunction.

 <!--
 ## Policital capital is limited, Pause might fail